Holomorphic curves into infinite dimensional almost K\"ahler manifolds and Hamiltonian dynamics: Introduction

-with ${\frak C}_i(\lambda ) = \{ u : (u, \lambda) \in {\frak C}_i\}$ and ${\frak C}_i(0 \leq \lambda <\lambda_0)= \cup_{0 \leq \lambda <\lambda_0} {\frak C}(\lambda)$.
+with ${\frak C}_i(\lambda ) = \{ \ u : (u, \lambda) \in {\frak C}_i \ \}$ and ${\frak C}_i(0 \leq \lambda <\lambda_0)= \cup_{0 \leq \lambda <\lambda_0} \ {\frak C}(\lambda)$.

-We verify the following: \begin{thm} Let $[(M_i, \omega_i, J_i)]$ be an isotropically symmetric, quasi transitive and Kaehler sequence.
-Suppose that ${\frak M}[(M_i, \omega_i, J_i)]$ is non empty, regular and one dimensional with respect to a minimal class.
+We verify the following product structure: \begin{theorem} Let $[(M_i, \omega_i, J_i)]$ be an isotropic, quasi transitive and K\"ahler sequence.
+Suppose that the moduli space ${\frak M}[(M_i, \omega_i, J_i)]$ is non empty, finite dimensional and regular with respect to a minimal class.